Generic Name: adalimumab (AY da LIM ue mab)

 What other drugs will affect Humira Pen (adalimumab)?

-Other drugs may interact with adalimumab, including prescription, over-the-counter, vitamin, and herbal products.
-Tell your doctor about all medications you use, and those you start or stop using during your treatment with adalimumab.
+Some drugs should not be used together with adalimumab.
+Tell your doctor about all medicines you use, and those you start or stop using during your treatment with adalimumab, especially:

 Where can I get more information?